mesosphere/marathon/docs/docs/rest-api.md

 An array of checks to be performed on running tasks to determine if they are operating as expected.
 Health checks begin immediately upon task launch.
-For design details, refer to the [health checks](https://github.com/mesosphere/marathon/wiki/Health-Checks) wiki page.
+For design details, refer to the [health checks]({{ site.baseurl}}/docs/health-checks.html) doc.
 By default, health checks are executed by the Marathon scheduler.
 It's possible with Mesos `0.20.0` and higher to execute health checks on the hosts where the tasks are running by supplying the `--executor_health_checks` flag to Marathon.
 In this case, the only supported protocol is `COMMAND` and each app is limited to